 2 Method: What to do if you are arrested

 - Know the grounds for the arrest.
-A police officer may arrest a person for violating traffic rules, if the officer personally saw how this person committed the crime or the officer has a good reason for arrest.
-If the officer has a reasonable assumption based on the facts and circumstances that the person committed or intends to commit the crime, the officer has the right to arrest the person.
+A police officer can arrest a person for a traffic violation if he personally saw the person commit a crime or the officer has a good reason for the arrest.
+If an officer has an educated guess based on facts and circumstances that a person has committed or is about to commit a crime, the officer has the right to arrest that person.

 - For example, if you drive a vehicle erratically and violate the rules of the road, a police officer may assign you a test on an alcohol meter.
 If the test determines that you took alcohol, the officer may arrest you.
 Or if the officer sees drugs in your car, he will have a good reason for your arrest.